chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 oriented application.
 Nonetheless, the core principle is the same and using Git actually makes publishing this blog a breeze.

+Again, this is now a Go Hugo site deployed with Github Actions rather than Netlify.

 ## Infrastructure as Code :suspect: